Monterey Museum of Art

 The Monterey Museum of Art (MMA) an art museum located in Monterey, California.
 It was founded in 1959 as a chapter of the American Federation of Arts.
-The Monterey Museum of Art collects, preserves, and interprets the art of California from the nineteenth century to the present day.
+The Monterey Museum of Art's mission is to engage the community and celebrate the diversity of California art--past, present, and future, with painting, sculpture, photography, and mixed media from the nineteenth century to the present day.
 Notable holdings celebrate the heritage of Northern and Central California, and especially for early California images from the Carmel Art Colony.

-The museum operates two facilities, one at 559 Pacific Street and the other at 720 Via Mirada (La Mirada).
-The Pacific Street location has eight galleries and houses the administrative and curatorial offices, and the Buck Education Center consisting of classrooms, a library and the Youth Gallery.
+The Museum is located at 559 Pacific Street in the heart of historic downtown Monterey.
+The Pacific Street location has eight galleries and houses the administrative and curatorial offices, the Buck Education Center, an part of its archives.

 In 1983, the Monterey Museum of Art acquired the historic estate of La Mirada, whose history reflects the heritage of the Monterey area.
-La Mirada was expanded with modern galleries and is used to present traveling exhibitions from other institutions, highlights of the museum's permanent collection that include masters of the nineteenth and twentieth centuries, and significant emerging artists of today such as Ingrid Calame.
+La Mirada is closed to the public except for special Museum events and programs or as a rental venue.
+La Mirada is also available educational and research purpose on an appointment basis.

 Exhibitions

 MMA presents approximately twenty exhibitions annually.
 These include thematic exhibitions selected from the permanent collection, presentations of local artists and major traveling exhibitions from other institutions.
-In addition to the museum's exhibitions, it presents educational programs that reach thousands of area youth annually, docent programs, classes, lectures and workshops, curatorial tours and public events such as a free Community Day organized for families.
+In addition to the museum's exhibitions, it presents educational programs that reach thousands of area youth annually, docent programs, classes, lectures and workshops, and exhibition tours.

+MMA aims to provide greater accessibility to the entire community with two ongoing events.
+On Free Family Fun Days, typically on the first Saturday of the month, the Museum is free for all between 11 am and 3 pm, and offers hands-on art activities for the whole family.
+On First Fridays, the museum is free between 5 pm and 7 pm and welcomes the public to enjoy the gallery spaces, live music, and an art activity.
+Additionally, the Museum holds its annual Block Party, a free daylong arts festival that draws over 4,000 people to downtown Monterey, in April; and Iluminado a monthlong seasonal celebration of unity, creativity, and wonder in December.
+Central to Iluminado are art installations that invite community participation and evolve throughout the month.

 Other local institutions, including Monterey Peninsula College, Monterey Institute of International Studies, the Defense Language Institute and California State University Monterey Bay frequently use the museum as a resource for classes.
+The Museum also offers school tours to local elementary through high school students throughout the academic year.

 Permanent collections

-The museum's permanent collection consists of more than 14,000 objects in the following areas: early California painting (1875–1945), photography, contemporary art (1945–present), Asian art and American art (1875–1945).
-Highlights of the museum's collection include works by Armin Hansen, William Ritschel, Joan Miró, Henri Matisse and Pablo Picasso, as well as that of world-renowned photographers Edward Weston and Ansel Adams.
+The museum's permanent collection focuses on celebrating the diversity of California art--past, present, and future.
+The collection consists of more than 14,000 objects in the following areas: early California painting (1875–1945), photography, contemporary art (1945–present).
+Highlights of the museum's collection include works by Armin Hansen, William Ritschel, M. Evelyn McCormick, and E. Charlton Fortune, as well as that of world-renowned photographers Edward Weston and Ansel Adams.